-- Respect her decisions; don’t judge her.
-Don’t give advice; giving advice tends to take away her power.
+- Respect the victims decisions; don’t pass judgement.
+Don’t give advice; giving advice tends to take away the victim’s power.

 - Ask open-ended questions.
-Ask her to clarify what you don’t understand.
-Try to understand not just the words she speaks, but what she is attempting to convey to you – the meaning between the lines.
+Ask to clarify what you don’t understand.
+Try to understand not just the words they speak, but what they’re attempting to convey to you – the meaning between the lines.

 - Be a mirror.
-Reflect her statements back to her.
-This lets her know you are really listening and trying to understand her.
+Reflect the victim’s statement back to them.
+This lets them know you are really listening and trying to understand them.

-- Speak only for yourself, not for her.
+- Speak only for yourself, not for the victim.
 Express only your feelings and observations, not your beliefs.

 - Support without over-controlling.
-Control yourself, not her.
+Control yourself, not the victim.